Product DesignerPride FamilyLaunched

 The work that mattered most was invisible

 Building the full site forced a clear product question: what should a user do next, and can they do it without doubt?
-The work that mattered most was not visual polish — it was reducing uncertainty at decision points.
-This project reminded me that product work is often quiet.
+The work that mattered most was not visual polish.
+It was reducing uncertainty at decision points.
 The biggest wins came from removing friction, not adding features, and building a system the team could maintain after the sprint ended.
+The TPM redirect on design system scope was the right call in retrospect.
+Proposing a leaner 32-component version rather than the full 50+ taught me how to make a prioritization case that a resource-constrained team can actually act on.
+One gap: no post-launch analytics were instrumented, so I couldn't close the loop from usability signals to real conversion data.
+Next time I'd push for even lightweight event tracking before launch.

 Get in Touch